Parable #30. Lost Sheep (as sinners):

 C. He wanted to be used to birth a new people that would produce the fruit of Adonai (1, 2, 3, 4).

 There is One Father and He is our Heavenly Father.
-Adonai is His Name.
-The Messiah was a Jew who was sent to reform our faith in Adonai.
-Where does the Messiah ever say He wanted to remove the Law?
+Adonai (Ha Shem) is His Name.
+The Messiah was a Jew who was sent to us to reform our faith in Adonai (our G-d).
+Where does the Messiah ever say He wanted to remove the Torah?
 Nowhere.
 The Messiah is the Rabbi of all rabbis.
-He came to fulfill the Law and not to destroy it.
-He came to fulfill the Law so that we could receive what we otherwise could never earn, reconciliation with Abba Avinu and the gift of eternal life:
+He came to fulfill the Torah and not to destroy it.
+He came to fulfill the Torah so that we could receive what we otherwise could never earn on our own: reconciliation with Abba Avinu and His gift of eternal life:

 Observation #16.
 Therefore, we do not need to be led by anymore false shepherds (Jew, Christian, Muslim, whatever) who are advocating for religious systems that are no more than ‘substitutes’ for what Abba Avinu really wants; which is a new united humanity that is only interested in abiding in His Love: